kayschulze/ping-pong/README.md

 * Example Output: [1, 2, 3, hey, 5, 6, 7, hey]
 9. User can add at least three factors and words to make their own game.
 10. User's game is validated for errors.
+11. Allow user to make game of less than 3 factors and words.

 ## Known Bugs